 The amount of lung tissue involved in atelectasis is variable, depending on the cause.
-Signs and symptoms of atelectasis also vary with the underlying cause and the extent of lung involvement.
-Atelectasis can be serious because it impairs the exchange of oxygen and carbon dioxide in your lungs.
+Signs and symptoms of atelectasis also vary.
+Atelectasis can be serious because it reduces the amount of oxygen available to your body.
 Treatment depends on the cause and severity of the collapse.

-Depending on the severity of the atelectasis, there may be no obvious signs or symptoms.
+There may be no obvious signs or symptoms of atelectasis.
 If you do experience signs and symptoms, they may include:

 When to see a doctor

 Atelectasis may be the result of a blocked airway (obstructive) or of pressure from outside the lung (nonobstructive).

 Almost everyone who undergoes surgery has some atelectasis from anesthesia.
 Anesthesia changes the dynamics of airflow within the lungs, the absorption of gases and pressures, all of which combine to cause some degree of collapse of the tiny air sacs (alveoli) in your lungs.
 It is particularly prominent after heart bypass surgery.

 A blockage in your air passages (bronchial tubes) can cause obstructive atelectasis.
 Possible causes of blockage include:

 Factors that increase the risk of atelectasis include: